Baltic Beverages Holding

 Baltic Beverages Holding is a brewing company owned by Carlsberg Group.
-It is a significant operator in the brewing industry in Russia, Ukraine, the Baltic countries and Kazakhstan, most notably holding a stake in Baltika Breweries.
+It is a significant operator in the brewing industry in the Baltic states and Ukraine.

 History

 The company was founded in 1991 by the Finnish brewery Hartwall and the Swedish brewery Pripps.

 Breweries

 Aldaris Brewery

 With its origins dating back to 1865 in Riga, Aldaris ('brewer' in Latvian) employs more than 200 workers, and is one of the biggest breweries in Latvia.
 It brews a range of beers, mostly pale lagers.
 The most popular brands include Mežpils and Porteris.
 Since 2013 many beer brands (Luksus, Zelta, Gaišais light beer, Pilzenes Pilsner and Apinītis) are brewed in other breweries of BBH.
 A publicly available museum has been opened in the brewery complex in 2015.

 Utenos Alus Brewery

 Utenos Alus is a Lithuanian brewery, established in Utena in 1977.

 Utenos Alus and Švyturys breweries merged into joint-stock company Švyturys-Utenos alus in 2001.
 In February 2003 the company was reorganised into a closed-end company.